 - Money, investments and real and personal property are usually at stake.

 Top 3 Warning Signs

 Our top-rated* How Do I Contest A BC Will Undue Influence Lawyers who have 5 offices across BC in Vancouver Surrey, Kelowna, Fort St John and Richmond as well as Calgary warn of 3 red flags to look for:

 - Isolation of a loved one is a common tactic of influencers to isolate the testator from friends and family.
 This makes it easier to persuade the vulnerable testator behind closed doors.

-- Changes to insurance forms, joint accounts, powers of attorney being created, meetings being booked to change a Will, RED FLAG warning signs of undue influence occur when a specific beneficiary is heavily favored with assets.
-If the elderly person support person suddenly benefits the most from any changes, call a lawyer immediately.
+- Changes to insurance forms, joint accounts, powers of attorney is created, meetings being booked to change a Will, RED FLAG warning signs of undue influence occur when a specific beneficiary is heavily favored with assets.
+If the elderly person’s support person suddenly benefits the most from any changes, call a lawyer immediately.